Olathe North High School: Non-athletic activities

-The Olathe North Eaglette Drill/Dance Team

-The Olathe North Eaglette Dance Team is the oldest drill team in the Olathe District.
-In 1996, the Eaglettes received 1st place at the American Dance/Drill Team National Championships, under the direction of Dalene Moomau.
-The 2007-2008 Eaglettes traveled to Orlando, Florida for the National Dance Association National Championships for the first time ever.
-The team won 4th place in the Large Varsity Jazz Division for their routine to "Bingo Bango".
-The 2008-2009 Eaglettes are under the direction of Sara Heptig, with assistance by Lisa Claudel and Jessica Brown.

 Band

 In October 2011, the Screamin' Eagles won the title of overall "Grand Champion" at the Missouri Western Marching Competition for the third year in a row.
 At the 2011 Heart of America Marching Festival, the band won "Grand Champion" status for the second year in a row, as well as Outstanding Music, Marching, and General Effect awards.
 The Screamin' Eagles won the "Grand Champion" at the Kansas band masters association in October 2015..
 In 2017, the Screamin' Eagles went to New York City to perform at Carnegie Hall.